6 Ideas For Painting Your Ceiling In Coppell, TX

 6. You Can Paint The Ceiling A Color Other Than White!

-People tend to think when they paint their ceiling, it has to be white, but this is not the case at all!
+People think when they paint their ceiling, it has to be white, but this is not the case at all!

 Any color will work for the ceiling so long as it works for you.